 - Territory marking – When a cat kneads, glands in the paws release a scent, which marks the territory and lets other animals know to back off.

 - A good stretch – Cat claws are constantly growing, and the repeated stretching motion of kneading is a way for the cat to shed the outer part of the nail that has outgrown its welcome.

 The claws tend to come out naturally while a cat kneads, which can leave its mark on your furniture, window blankets, and even your body.
 If you want to avoid this damage, try to avoid punishing or scolding the animal.
 Instead, try the following:

 - Create a buffer with an old old blanket, towel, or pillow.

-- Keep your cat’s claws trimmed (we can help with that).
+- Regularly trim your cat’s nails so they are at a manageable length (we can help with that).

-Although we may not know exactly why cats knead, we do know that it comes from a place of comfort and contentment.
-If you are concerned that your cat’s kneading is compulsive or destructive, please give your team at Sunrise Boulevard Animal Hospital a call.
-Otherwise, just sit back, get cozy, and enjoy your sweet kitty’s expression of love and happiness!
+What we know for sure is that kneading comes from a place of comfort and contentment.
+If you think your cat’s kneading behavior is abnormal in any way, please give your team at Sunrise Boulevard Animal Hospital a call.
+We are always here to answer questions about your pets.